abiczo/github-notifier/README.md

 project name, regardless of who is the owner of the repository.
 The stricter format (ex: *bob/my-project*) will only show notifications of the *my-project* repository if the owner if *bob*.

+It is also possible to filter out items where oneself is the author of them.
+The idea is to reduce the number of notifications one receives when activly using GitHub.
+The filter can be toggled from the system tray icon, or can be activated via the `-s` command line parameter.
+The *oneself* entry in the *config.cfg* file is where the authors of oneself are placed, it is possible to have more then one (ex: dev1 and dev2 are both the same person).

 TODO
 ----